Research into the causes, prevention, detection, testing, and treatment of prostate cancer is being done in many medical centers throughout the world.

 Technology is making other forms of radiation therapy more effective as well.
 New computer programs allow doctors to better plan the radiation doses and approaches for both external radiation therapy and brachytherapy.
 Planning for brachytherapy can now even be done during the procedure (intraoperatively).

 Researchers are looking at newer forms of treatment for early-stage prostate cancer.
-These new treatments could be used either as the first type of treatment or after radiation therapy in cases where it was not successful.
+These new treatments could be used either as the first type of treatment or after unsuccessful radiation therapy.

 One treatment, known as high-intensity focused ultrasound (HIFU), destroys cancer cells by heating them with highly focused ultrasonic beams.
-This treatment has been used in some countries for a while, but it has just recently become available in the United States.
-Its safety and effectiveness are now being determined.
+This treatment has been used in some countries for a while, and is now available in the United States.
+Its safety and effectiveness are now being studied, although most doctors in the US don’t consider it to be a proven first-line treatment for prostate cancer at this time.

-Many studies have looked at the possible benefits of specific nutrients (often as supplements) in helping to treat prostate cancer, although most of this research is still ongoing.
+Many studies have looked at the possible benefits of specific nutrients (often as supplements) in helping to treat prostate cancer, although so far none have shown a clear benefit.
 Some compounds being studied include extracts from pomegranate, green tea, broccoli, turmeric, flaxseed, and soy.

 One study has found that men who choose not to have treatment for their localized prostate cancer may be able to slow its growth with intensive lifestyle changes.
 The men in the study ate a vegan diet (no meat, fish, eggs, or dairy products) and exercised frequently.
 They also took part in support groups and yoga.
 After one year the men saw, on average, a slight drop in their PSA level.
 It isn’t known if this effect will last since the report only followed the men for 1 year.
 The regimen may also be hard for some men to follow.

 Several newer forms of hormone therapy have been developed in recent years.
-Some of these may be helpful even if standard forms of hormone therapy are no longer working.
+Some of these may be helpful when standard forms of hormone therapy are no longer working.

-Some examples include abiraterone (Zytiga) and enzalutamide (Xtandi), which are described in Hormone Therapy for Prostate Cancer.
+Some examples include abiraterone (Zytiga), enzalutamide (Xtandi), and apalutamide (Erleada), which are described in Hormone Therapy for Prostate Cancer.
 Others are now being studied as well.

 5-alpha reductase inhibitors, such as finasteride (Proscar) and dutasteride (Avodart), are drugs that block the conversion of testosterone to the more active dihydrotestosterone (DHT).
-These drugs are being studied to treat prostate cancer, either to supplement active surveillance or if the PSA level rises after prostatectomy.
+These drugs are being studied to treat prostate cancer, either to help with active surveillance, or if the PSA level rises after prostatectomy.

 Studies in recent years have shown that many chemotherapy drugs can affect prostate cancer.
 Some, such as docetaxel (Taxotere) and cabazitaxel (Jevtana) have been shown to help men live longer.

-Results from recent large studies have found that in men with metastatic prostate cancer, giving chemotherapy (docetaxel) earlier in the course of the disease might help them live longer.
-These results are encouraging, but these studies were done before newer forms of hormone therapy (abiraterone and enzalutamide) became available, so it’s not clear if the results would be the same today.
+Results of large studies have shown that giving men with metastatic prostate cancer chemotherapy (docetaxel) earlier in the course of the disease might help them live longer.

 Other new chemo drugs and combinations of drugs are being studied as well.